KaiDaCanadian/ROicons/README.md

 ***

 Right now, I cannot guarantee that every icon is included.
-This is only the beginning of this project and everything is subject to change.
+This is only the beginning of this project and anything is subject to change.
 You can find the module [here](https://www.roblox.com/library/2673116933/Roblox-Icon-Module).
 Feel free to use any assets you like!